try

 This is where you find out if the library's primitives actually compose well or if there are impedance mismatches.
 The composition script should:

-If the user provided a screenshot or description of what they want to build, the composition should approximate that.
+If the user provided a prompt, screenshot, or description of what they want to build, the composition script MUST target that scenario.
+This is the primary deliverable — a demo that answers their specific question.

 Phase 4: Tutorial.md